 - On the difference between a) the amount the property is sold for and b) its value at 6 April 2015.
 You will need to establish the value of the property at 6 April 2015; or

 - Over the whole period of ownership and then time apportion it and the part of the gain that relates to the period from 6 April 2015 would be subject to these provisions; or

 - If you owned the residential property before 6 April 2015 and sold it for less than it cost you then you can calculate the loss over the whole period of ownership but the way you can use this loss is restricted.

-You must complete and submit to HMRC an online form within 30 days of completion of the sale.
-In addition, if you are not in the self assessment system you need to pay the tax due once HMRC send you an email with details of how to pay.
-If you are in self assessment, the tax will be due at the usual time.
+You must complete and submit to HMRC an online form telling them about the sale, within 30 days of completion of the sale.
+In addition, if you are not in the Self Assessment system you need to pay the tax due once HMRC send you an email with details of how to pay.
+If you are in Self Assessment, the tax will be due at the usual time.

 You can read more about this charge on GOV.UK.